 Of course both Vedeneyev/OKBM and VMP say that their high-powered engines are better than the other!
 Both have been very thoroughly developed and the real difference is that the M14R has a more radical impeller and diffuser design, as well as turning the impeller at higher speeds.
 Conversely the M9F is probably stronger in the supercharger area by virtue of larger bearings and reinforcement to take the hydraulic drive from the rear of the engine.
 BUT, more recently we have been unable to obtain any more of M9F or M14R engines and sadly have no reason to believe this will change.

-However, we have now developed a more powerful version of the M14PF using the superb Barrett Pistons with a higher compression ratio (8.2 to 1) which produces a reliable 440/445 horse power and is a much better alternative to M9F or M14R where so much emphasis was placed on high supercharger pressures, rather than on correcting the basic weakness of the piston design as has been done with these new engines of ours.
+However, we have now developed a more powerful version of the M14PF using pistons manufactured by Cariillo in the USA, with a higher compression ratio (8.2 to 1) which produces a reliable 450 horse power and is a much better alternative to M9F or M14R where so much emphasis was placed on high supercharger pressures, rather than on correcting the basic weakness of the piston design as has been done with these new engines of ours.

 Exchange PF supercharger assemblies